-It isn’t enough these days to check ‘children welcome’ on a listing site to ensure a property is child-friendly.
-In reality, many of those ‘kid-friendly’ homes do not have what parents need, and this (more often than not) leads to disappointment and frustration.
-Families want vacation rentals that live up to that name and specifically want to know what they can expect in each home.
-But how do you do this?
-How can you make your vacation rental scream ‘family-friendly’?
+It isn’t enough these days to tick off ‘children welcome’ on a listing site for vacation rentals like Airbnb to get families to notice your rental when they book a vacation.
+In reality, many supposedly ‘kid-friendly’ homes do not have what parents need, and this (more often than not) leads to disappointment and frustration, often translating into bad guest reviews.

 Babies: Parents with babies are focused on getting them to eat and sleep.
 Tired parents are not going to have a great vacation!

 Toddlers: Once a child starts moving, safety becomes a primary concern.
 Worrying leads to stress – and the last thing parents need on vacation is stress.